diazrenata/BBSstories/gams/rats_energy.md

   - Leading to an average \~90% increase in abundance, and an average
     \~20% increase in energy.
 Note that energy sometimes crosses 0 in the estimated increase.

+  - There’s much less variability in the fitted estimate for energy\_raw, but it has the same mean…?

 # Scenarios